Quintinus98/ai_takehome/data/article_2.md

    even at 420 ppm concentrations.

-Advances in membrane materials and low‑temperature sorbents have cut capture energy penalties by 15 % over the past five years, according to research in *Energy & Environmental Science*.
+Advances in membrane materials and low‑temperature sorbents have cut capture energy penalties by 15 % over the past five years, according to research in *Energy & Environmental Science*. carbon capture technology

 ## Moving the molecule

 Once captured, CO₂ is compressed into a super‑critical fluid and sent via pipeline or ship.
 The United States alone operates more than 8,000 km of dedicated CO₂ pipelines, primarily serving the enhanced oil‑recovery sector, but new lines designed exclusively for permanent storage are under permitting review on five continents.
+CCS projects

 ## Storage options and risks